autonomousvision/autonomousvision.github.io/_posts/2020-03-24-differentiable-volumetric-rendering.md

 ---
 layout: single
 title:  "Differentiable Volumetric Rendering"
-date:   2020-03-24 15:10 +0200
+date:   2020-03-25 14:00 +0200
 categories: "paper"
 tags: ["3D reconstruction", "deep learning", "single view 3D reconstruction", "3D representations"]
 author: "Michael Niemeyer"
 excerpt: >-
     Deep neural networks have revolutionized computer vision over the last decade.
-They excel in tasks that are represented in the 2D domain such as object detection, optical flow prediction, or semantic segmentation.
+They excel in 2D-based vision tasks such as object detection, optical flow prediction, or semantic segmentation.
 However, our world is not two- but three-dimensional!
-If we think about autonomous robots, self-driving cars, or autonomous drones, we can see that they need to understand our 3D world to safely interact and navigate in it.
-Autonomous agents need to reason in 3D.
+If we think about self-driving cars as an example, we can see that autonomous agents need to understand our 3D world to safely interact and navigate in it.
+They need to reason in 3D.
 header:
     teaser: "/assets/posts/2020-03-24-differentiable-volumetric-rendering/teaser.png"
 ---